Stremio/stremio-addon-sdk/README.md

 })

 serveHTTP(builder.getInterface(), { port: 7000 })
-//publishToCentral("https://your-domain/manifest.json") // <- invoke this if you want to publish your add-on and it's accessible publically on "your-domain"
+//publishToCentral("https://your-domain/manifest.json") // <- invoke this if you want to publish your addon and it's accessible publically on "your-domain"
 ```

 Save this as `addon.js` and run: